MIT-Emerging-Talent/ET6-CDSP-group-06-repo/0_domain_study/impact_of_disengagement.md

 ### In summary

-student disengagement in online learning is not merely a passive state but an active barrier to effective education, leading to a cascade of negative consequences that affect individual student success and the overall quality of online educational programs
+student disengagement in online learning is not merely a assive state but an active barrier to effective education, leading to a cascade of negative consequences that affect individual student success and the overall quality of online educational programs

 ---